ycvogt/my_portfolio/posts/praat_vowels1_2.md

 The data was measured in _Praat_[1], by selecting the entire sentence of a participant and measuring the average F0 for the selected segment.
 This was repeated for all sentences of each participant, once for the regular and once for the disguised voice dataset.
 In the follwoing, I will analyze the data in _R_[2].
 For more, see [Measuring & Visualizing Vowel Formants in Praat & R](/my_portfolio/posts/praat_vowels2_2.html).

 ### 1. Preprocessing and Exploring the Data
 Next, we want to reorder the datastructure and get an overview of the collected data.
-The data was collected with one column for each student, the rows represent each the average pitch measured for the entire sentence.
+The data was collected with one column for each participant, the rows represent each the average pitch measured for the entire sentence.
 This is not very useful, so let's restructure it:

 ```
 # Load your data